 Some examples: Portuguese POÇO is a well or a shaft whereas POÇA is a puddle or a pool.

 RIO is a river, whereas RIA is an estuary, the tidal entry of the sea within a river.

-Even if it is the same lexeme and the divergence looks just grammatical, they are couples each term autonomous, different enough to be considered independent lexical units.
-It is the same lexeme with an obvious and easily inferred relationship: the appreciation of different measurable qualities in the real object sprout different terms.
+Even if the divergence looks just grammatical, they are couples each term autonomous, different enough to be considered independent lexical units.
+It is the same morpheme with an obvious and easily inferred relationship: the appreciation of different measurable qualities in the real object sprout different terms.